 We call $T$ the matrix that maps probability masses from the discrete distribution of $p^*$ to that of $\hat p$.
 In particular, with probability $T_{ij}$, the kernel will map an individual with score $p_{i}$ to the output score $p_{j}$.
 Therefore, the probability distribution of $\hat p$ will be determined by

 In order to produce probability distributions, $T$ must be right-stochastic: elements must take values between 0 and 1, and each row should sum to 1.

 According to our fairness criteria, we further constrain $T$.
 To ensure that $\hat p$ will be calibrated, we need the outcome of individuals assigned score $f_i$ to satisfy $Y=1$ with probability $p_i$.
-Assuming that $p^*$ is itself calibrated (relaxed in the appendix), this reduces to
+Given our assumption that $p^*$ has itself been calibrated, this reduces to

 The targeted false- and true-positive rates $(\alpha_{1}^*, \alpha_{2}^*)$ derived in Section 3.1 similarly require: